-What happens if the opposing team crosses the build out line before the ball leaves the penalty area from a goal kick?
+What happens if the opposing team crosses the build out line before the ball is kicked and moves from a goal kick?

 Encourage them to retreat, if no interference with play, continue with play.
 If necessary to stop play due to interference with play by this player, restart with another goal kick.